 You can track a ton of different workouts through the Samsung Health app, with this watch recording things like your distance, speed, duration, HR, estimated calories, and much more, depending on the type of workout.
 For example, it has dedicated profiles for running, cycling, swimming, running coach, other workout walking, hiking, treadmill, exercise bike, elliptical training, circuit training, weight machine, and many more.

-However, we did notice that this model doesn't seem to monitor the number of stairs climbed throughout your day.
+However, this model doesn't seem to monitor the number of stairs climbed throughout your day.

 Our last metric analyzed each smartwatch's battery life, and this is where we feel the Galaxy Watch 3 fell short.
 It didn't last for a super long time, earning it a mediocre score.

 We tested the smaller version of this watch and found that it would only last for 36-38 hours of normal use in our tests, which is just a bit less than the claimed amount.
 It's also slower to charge than some of its competitors, taking over an hour just to hit 50% battery and more than two to completely recharge.

 This is a high-end smartwatch at a high-end price, making it a poor option if you are shopping on a budget and looking for the best bang for the buck.

 We think this is an excellent smartwatch for anyone with a Samsung phone — as long as they don't mind charging it every day.
 It's packed with smart features, looks great, and is very convenient and easy to use, all while being a full fitness and health tracker.
 Our biggest issue is its battery life, which can be easily remedied by charging it daily, though this makes it a poor option for anyone who wants to wear it at night for sleep tracking.